mkuchhal/municipal-tweet-fetcher/README.md

 This app is meant to be run simultaneously with 'municipal', so run it on a different port (since municipal by default runs on port 3000).

 Also, it needs to be connected to the same DB as municipal.
-To achieve this,
+To do so, use the
-use the following command:
+following command:

 MONGO_URL=mongodb://localhost:27017/municipal-dev meteor --port 3002